-I’m Patrick Curran, a Fort Worth defense lawyer with more than 25 years of experience protecting people facing misdemeanor or felony drug crime charges.
+Have you been charged with Drug Crimes?
+I’m Patrick Curran, a Fort Worth defense lawyer with more than 25 years of experience, protecting people facing misdemeanor or felony drug crime charges.
 My law practice is 100% devoted to criminal in Texas state courts.
-If you’re facing felony or misdemeanor charges for drug sales, drug distribution, possession with intent, or any other drug crime, call my office at (817) 809-7919 for a free initial consultation.
+If you’re facing felony or misdemeanor charges of drug sales, drug distribution, possession with intent, or any other drug crimes, give us a call ASAP.

-I have handled thousands of drug cases over the years, including many hundred cases as chief Assistant District Attorney prosecuting all misdemeanor drug cases in Tarrant County.
-I know drug cases inside out.
-I know how to fight a conviction and I know the ins and outs of drug treatment programs that can allow a first-offender to avoid jail time and a criminal record.
+I have handled thousands of drug cases over the years, including many hundred cases, such as chief Assistant District Attorney prosecuting all misdemeanor drug cases in Tarrant County and I know drug cases inside out and I also know how to fight a conviction and I know the ins and outs of drug treatment programs, that can allow a first-offender to avoid jail time and a criminal record.

 - Possession of Marijuana

 - Possession of controlled substances: such as meth, cocaine, K2 synthetic, and prescription drugs (without a prescription)